pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 ...
 ```

-Each top-level directory represents a United States(US) state with
+Each top-level directory represents a United State (US) with
 `json` files in it that represent cities of that state.

 * If you set glob pattern to `/`, every time